mylesvarns/PixelArtGenerator/README.md

 ```bash
 docker run -p 3000:3000 3001:3001 -e SECRET_KEY_BASE=$(docker run --rm pixel-art-generator bin/rails secret) pixel-art-generator
 ```
-### Generating SECRET_KEY_BASE
+#### Generating SECRET_KEY_BASE

 When creating the container manually you will need to state the SECRET_KEY_BASE value before running the app or you will get an immediate termination of the container.
+The secret key base is the string that Rails uses to encrypt your credentials file.
 If the above docker run command does not work due to permissions, then it is recommended that you generate a new `SECRET_KEY_BASE` value using one of the following commands:

 - Linux/Mac: